 Claims for grant aid

-You will need to include copies of invoices for materials and labour.
-Please note, we reserve the right to query the detail of the claim and cost of materials.
+You'll need to include copies of invoices for materials and labour.
+We reserve the right to query the detail of the claim and cost of materials.

 Erecting a stile or putting in a gate